Start » Science » User Documentation » Experiments

 Experiments at EISCAT

 The plot shows the range extent for the CP experiments used at different radars.
 The “radar efficiency” is a measure of how much of the power of the radar is used at different ranges, 1 being that the maximum RF duty cycle is used.
 There are other parameters as well which are important for an experiment, such as range, time and spectral resolution.
-Those are discussed in greater detail below.

 For the tau1 experiment for UHF with remotes and for VHF, single or split beam configuration.